rht-ccsd/enablement-docs/slides/markdown/build_monitoring.md

-### Lab Exercise 6: Return of the Monitoring
+### Lab Demo 6: Return of the Monitoring
-In this exercise we will be creating a build monitor to display all of our jobs in one visual display as well as pipeline views.
+In this demo we will be creating a build monitor to display all of our jobs in one visual display as well as pipeline views.
 We will then add the cause of build failures for each job to the monitors.
 This will allow you to rapidly see why a particular build is failing and fix it faster.